zhutao100/qwen-code/docs/issue-and-pr-automation.md

 This is the first bot you will interact with when you create an issue.
 Its job is to perform an initial analysis and apply the correct labels.

-- **Workflow File**: `.github/workflows/gemini-automated-issue-triage.yml`
+- **Workflow File**: `.github/workflows/qwen-automated-issue-triage.yml`
 - **When it runs**: Immediately after an issue is created or reopened.
 - **What it does**:
-  - It uses a Gemini model to analyze the issue's title and body against a detailed set of guidelines.
+  - It uses a Qwen model to analyze the issue's title and body against a detailed set of guidelines.
   - **Applies one `area/*` label**: Categorizes the issue into a functional area of the project (e.g., `area/ux`, `area/models`, `area/platform`).
   - **Applies one `kind/*` label**: Identifies the type of issue (e.g., `kind/bug`, `kind/enhancement`, `kind/question`).
   - **Applies one `priority/*` label**: Assigns a priority from P0 (critical) to P3 (low) based on the described impact.